 Allegrippis Trail Mountain Bike Ride

-Join members of the Juniata College Cycling Association for a mountain biking adventure on the Allegrippis Trails at Raystown Lake, a premier single-track mountain biking trail system.
-The trail was designed by mountain bikers and built by the International Mountain Bicycling Association and opened in 2009.
-The 24 trails in the system are arranged as stacked loops and are rated "easiest", "moderate", and "most difficult” and can accommodate any age or ability.
+Join Juniata College Cycling Association members for a mountain biking adventure on the Allegrippis Trails at Raystown Lake, a premier single-track mountain biking trail system.
+The trail was designed by mountain bikers, built by the International Mountain Bicycling Association, and opened in 2009.
+The 24 trails in the system are arranged as stacked loops.
+They are rated easiest, moderate, and most difficult and can accommodate any age or ability.

 Participants are responsible for assessing their own risk, the safety of themselves and their guests, and the suitability of any equipment used.

-Dogs are allowed at all events except the mountain biking.
-Dogs must be kept under close control at all times and on a leash where necessary.
+Dogs are allowed at all events except mountain biking.
+Dogs must be kept under close control and on a leash where necessary.
 When noted, please follow the instructions at each location.